-Orange County's Exclusive Baby-Friendly Hospital
+Orange County's First Baby-Friendly Hospital

 Click here to read our breastfeeding policy.

 completed.
 St. Joseph Hospital was surveyed in 2009 to become the 80th

 To maintain the award a hospital must:

 - Have a written breastfeeding policy that is routinely communicated to all

 - Train all healthcare staff in skills necessary to implement this policy.